-The oil reservoir with dipstick is accessed through a cover on the right hand side of the fuselage.
-The cover is held by 3 cam lock fasteners which can be locked or unlocked by a quarter turn.
+The oil reservoir with dipstick is behind the aft seat on the right hand side.
+Access to the reservoir is provided by unlatching the aft seat and folding it forward.
 The type of lubrication system requires a special procedure for accurate oil level checking and to prevent overfilling, which is described in SECTION 8 of this manual.